 - $60,000 underinsured motorist bodily injury liability per accident

 You may also use a bond, $85,000 deposit with the state treasurer or a certificate of self insurance (only if more than 25 cars registered) to satisfy the state’s financial responsibility law.

 While minimum coverage is generally one of the cheapest levels of car insurance, most insurance agents advise that you purchase higher limits for more financial protection.

-What is the cheapest car insurance in North Carolina?
+What is the cheapest car insurance company in North Carolina?

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: